-Safety for expats living in Greece should not be a dominating concern, as most foreign governments consider Greece to be largely peaceful and safe.
-However, strikes and petty crime are still potential problem areas.
-While the majority of expats will be safe most of the time, it is always better to be aware and prepared.
+Safety in Greece is typically not a dominating concern for most expats moving to the country.
+Greece is largely considered safe and peaceful.
+Still, strikes and petty crime are potential issues in problem areas.
+While most expats will be safe most of the time, it is always better to be aware and prepared.

 Strikes in Greece

-That said, the majority of protests in Greece are peaceful and are announced ahead of time.
+That said, most protests in Greece are peaceful and are announced ahead of time.
 They are mostly in Athens or, to a lesser extent, other major cities such as Thessaloniki.
-In Athens, most demonstrations take place in Syntagma Square as well as around university campuses.
+In Athens, most demonstrations occur in Syntagma Square and around university campuses.
 In Thessaloniki, protests are most likely to occur around Aristotle University and at Aristotle Square.

-In the majority of cases, protests are restricted to these areas, and locations associated with tourism remain unaffected.
-While there generally isn't any major cause for concern, there is always a risk of demonstrations turning violent, and foreign governments strongly advise their citizens to avoid them.
+In most cases, protests are restricted to these areas, and locations associated with tourism remain unaffected.
+While there generally isn’t any major cause for concern, there is always a risk of demonstrations turning violent, and foreign governments strongly advise their citizens to avoid them.

-The most likely consequences of protests in Greece are the disruption of transport and work stoppages in the sectors involved in them.
-At times, certain sections of the city may be closed off to the public.
+The most likely consequences of protests in Greece are disruptions of transport and work stoppages in the sectors involved.
+At times, certain city sections may be closed off to the public.

-In the case of transport sector strikes, it may become more expensive and difficult to travel, since expats using public transport will have to use alternative transport such as taxis.
+In the case of transport sector strikes, travel may become more expensive and difficult since expats using public transport will have to use alternative transport, such as taxis.

 Crime in Greece